vbala29/Twitter_Summarizer/README.md

 **Code for QC** - *src/QCCode/*

 **Code for Aggregation** - *src/AggregationCode/*

-The AggregationCode/QualityvsAmountData.py creates a graph of Quality vs Amount of Data (0, 10, 20 tweets) that can be seen in the screenshots folder.
+*AggregationCode/QualityvsAmountData.py* creates a graph of Quality vs Amount of Data (0, 10, 20 tweets) that can be seen in the screenshots folder.

-The AggregationCode/RatingvsLikes.py creates a graph of Average Rating vs Average Likes (that is, the average number of likes of the tweets given to a worker who wrote the summary corresponding to a particular rating) that can be seen in the screenshots folder.
+*AggregationCode/RatingvsLikes.py* creates a graph of Average Rating vs Average Likes (that is, the average number of likes of the tweets given to a worker who wrote the summary corresponding to a particular rating) that can be seen in the screenshots folder.
 Note that this graph shows us whether giving workers more popular tweets helps them to write more accurate/highly rated summaries.

 -------------------------------------------------------
 # Raw Data Format and Tweet Selection Discussion